-Staff is proposing to utilize McGladrey LLP (McGladrey) to perform the Plan's FY 2013-14 financial audit.
+Staff is requesting approval from the Commission to utilize McGladrey LLP (McGladrey) to perform the Plan's FY 2013-14 financial audit.

 BACKGROUND / DISCUSSION:

 The Plan's contract with DHCS requires an annual audit be performed on the Plan's financial statements.
 This audit provides confidence to the community and the Commission that the Plan's financial condition is accurately represented and that proper controls are in place.
 To meet these needs, the Plan hires a firm qualified to perform this annual financial audit.